 Ms. deForet: Here's another environmental question.
 When DC current is converted to AC current, a pitch results.
 It is not just a noise like a refrigerator.
 It is a pitch.
-Some people and unfortunately I am one of them-have unusual hearing.
+Some people-and unfortunately I am one of them-have unusual hearing.
 I would like to know where I can go to hear [this sound], because whoever is doing the environmental study-99.999 percent of the chance is that their hearing is not as good as mine.
 Okay, so.
 I'm just saying you say it's that quiet, tell me where I can go?

-Mr. Hemminger: Dan, can we get her to go out to our solar project, just built.
+Mr. Hemminger: Dan, can we get her to go out to our solar project, that we just built, to see it?

-Mr. Hemminger (to Ms. deForet): If you work with staff to go out to the project we just built, and I assume they're similar transformers, I mean, a transformer's a transformer.
+Mr. Hemminger (to Ms. deForet): If you work with staff they can get you to go out to the project we just built, and I assume they're similar transformers, I mean, a transformer's a transformer.